Standa99/SparePartsOutlet/ThinkFirst.md

 - can take out material from outlet
 - can NOT increase amount of part in outlet
 - the material that the technician has packed can be kept with him  in the warehouse

+## Step 2.
+Database Management
+- during the work on user management, I will place here ideas and suggestions for the business logic of the outlet